furrukht10/Tour-Bookings/README.md

 # Tour-Bookings

-Full-stack application in Node, Express, PUG that allows users to book tours from data developed in a RESTful API.
+A tour booking application where users can login and book mock tours!
+- A Full-Stack application designed with Node.js, Express.js, PUG, MongoDB
+- Developed with a RESTful API that supports CRUD Operations on MongoDB
+- Allows users to login and book tours using Stripe

 ## **How to use application**